sharmiliprathap/competitor-impact-analysis/README.md

 ORDER BY period_order, day_type;
 ```

-Weekdays improved significantly after closure, which is a stronger signal of routine customer adoption.
-If growth were only weekend‑driven, it would suggest bulk or occasional visits; the weekday uplift indicates that many customers shifted their daily convenience shopping to this store.
+Before closure, weekdays averaged ₹2,482 and weekends ₹3,089 in daily sales.
+After closure, both nearly doubled with weekdays being ~₹5,398 and weekends ~₹6,442.
+Post‑opening, weekdays held at ~₹5,015 and weekends at ~₹6,185.
+The uplift is not just a weekend effect; weekday sales also climbed sharply, showing routine customers shifted their regular shopping behavior.

 ### Impact / Retention Analysis (What changed after events?)